 Our approaches to recovery

-Mind's approach to recovery oriented practice - This document presents a statement of Mind's approach to recovery and the practice that supports it, describing five key principles of the latter.
+Mind's approach to recovery oriented practice (PDF 607 KB or html version) - This document presents a statement of Mind's approach to recovery and the practice that supports it, describing five key principles of the latter.

-Mind youth services framework - This document describes the guiding principles behind Mind’s provision of youth services.
+Mind Youth Services Framework (PDF 1.8 MB or html version) - This document describes the guiding principles behind Mind’s provision of youth services.
 View the Mind youth services framework video.